 Call (888) 883-2483

-Mistakes to Avoid when Filing a Claim for VA Benefits
+Mistakes to Avoid when Filing a Claim for Veterans’ Benefits

 Mistakes to Avoid when Filing a VA Benefits Claim

-Many Veterans are confused when they file a VA claim and are denied benefits.
-However, we often see Veterans making the same mistakes that lead to a denial on their VA claim.
+Many Veterans are confused when they file a VA claim and are denied of veterans’ benefits.
+However, we often see Veterans making the same mistakes that lead to a denial of their VA claim.
 When filing claims with the VA, Veterans often make some common mistakes that could easily be avoided.
-Here is a short list of assumptions that, if avoided, could help your claim.
+Here is a shortlist of assumptions that, if avoided, could help your claim.